dancancro/great-big-example-application/README.md

 1. [Node.js][]: We use Node to run a development web server and build the project.
    Depending on your system, you can install Node either from source or as a pre-packaged bundle.
+   Be sure to use an [LTS version of node](https://github.com/nodejs/LTS) nvm is handy for managing different versions of node.
 2. [Yarn][]: We use Yarn to manage Node dependencies.
    Depending on your system, you can install Yarn either from source or as a pre-packaged bundle.